biomejs/biome-vscode/README.md

 ### Configuration file

 By default, the extension will not start unless a `biome.json` file is present at the root of the workspace.
-You can disable this behavior by setting the `biome.requireConfiguration` setting to `false`.
+You can disable this behaviour by setting the `biome.requireConfiguration` setting to `false`.

 ### Setting as the default formatter